 Gutenberg Block Buttons

 The name says it all: you can use this new WordPress block to integrate text-based buttons into your posts.
 For example, to download e-books or to redirect to central landing pages.
-The buttons can be customized as follows:
+The buttons can be customised as follows:

 - Edge settings (corner radius)